rockettheme/docs/Docs/joomla/extensions/rokcomments/setup.md

 Configuration
 -----

-You can access the main configuration page for RokComments by navigating to **Administrator -> Extensions -> Plug-in Manager -> Content - RokComments**.
+You can access the main configuration page for RokComments by navigating to **Administrator -> Extensions -> Plugin Manager -> Content - RokComments**.
 The **Details** tab of this page gives you the ability to set the publishing status, access levels, and Joomla ordering.
-The main configuration options for this plug-in are set in the **Basic Options** tab.
+The main configuration options for this plugin are set in the **Basic Options** tab.
 Below, we've outlined the available options.

 ![][setup]